 In linger, regions are usually masked and presented with spaces.
 However, Japanese orthography does not utilize spaces.
 If you want to eliminate spaces in the presentation, you can do so by separating regions with | in the "items" file, in place of spaces.

-As mentioned at the beginning of this document, Linger has an issue with MacOS 10.9 (Mavericks): it would record rediculously huge reading times.
+As mentioned at the beginning of this document, Linger has an issue with MacOS 10.9 (Mavericks) or higher: it would record rediculously huge reading times.
 I am not familiar with Tcl/Tk nor am I a computer expert.
 So I am unable to provide precise explanation on the cause of this issue, but at least, I figured it out that this problem is related to the issues on clock resolution.

 Then the problem goes away.